 1.3 We may process the account data (account data) you provide to us in setting up or using an account via the Site, or in engaging with us offline to provide services to you.
 The account data may include your name, email address, phone number, postal address, username and password.
 If you use a third-party application like Facebook to log into your account on our website then we may receive and process account data from the relevant third party.
 Account data may also include account-related records (for instance, the record of the engagement of a childcare provider by a parent).

 1.4 If you are a childcare provider then we may process personal data provided by you relating to your experience, qualifications, registration with OFSTED or Childminding Agency, references and criminal record (all of which we’ll call check data).
-If you are a referee providing a reference for a childcare provider then the check data may also include your name and the contents of your reference.
+We may also conduct credit checks (as some of the suppliers of the benefits we offer to our childcare providers, like insurance, may require these).
+If you are a referee providing a reference for a childcare provider then the check data may include your name and the contents of your reference.
+We may also process personal data relating to your health, such as information provided through a health declaration form (which we will call childcare provider health data).

 1.5 We may process any personal data which you include in any advert, comment, message, feedback or other submission you upload or post to our Site or provide to us for publication on our Site.
 We call all of this user-submitted content data.
 We do not pre-moderate or have any control over what you include in user-submitted content data, so we ask that you carefully consider your own privacy in deciding what to include in it.
 Because user-submitted content data is determined by you, it could potentially include special categories of data, such as data about race, ethnic origin, politics, religion, health, sex life or sexual orientation, although we ask that you avoid including any such data unless utterly necessary.